 Workplace Learning projects may be developed in all undergraduate disciplines.
 Courses are listed in the UMUC catalog with the designator of the discipline and numbered 486A (for 3 credits) or 486B (for 6 credits).
-For example, a 3-credit Workplace Learning in business and management would be listed as BMGT 486A, a 6-credit as BMGT 486B.
+For example, a 3-credit Workplace Learning course in business and management would be listed as BMGT 486A, a 6-credit course as BMGT 486B.
 Tuition for the Workplace Learning course is charged at the current rate per credit, and an administrative fee is charged each time you enroll.

-You may apply up to 45 Workplace Learning credits to your bachelor's degree (12 credits for a second bachelor's degree).
 Certificates that include a Workplace Learning option typically accept no more than 3 credits of Workplace Learning coursework.
 Workplace Learning courses may not be used to satisfy general education requirements or (unless specified) required academic coursework in the major.
 However, Workplace Learning credits may be applied to electives as well as to designated upper-level requirements in the major or minor.
 A standard letter grade is awarded for successful completion of Workplace Learning courses.
 It is strongly recommended that you consult with a UMUC academic advisor to determine how Workplace Learning credits may help you fulfill degree requirements.

-Review the information, policies, and procedures detailed online at www.umuc.edu/wkpl or call the Workplace Learning program office at 800-888-UMUC, ext.
+Review the information, policies, and procedures detailed online at www.umuc.edu/wkpl or call the Workplace Learning program office at +1-800-888-UMUC, ext.
 2-2890, for assistance.